RM 343 Find Cheap Flights from Southeast Asia to China

 • What are the most popular destinations in China?

-Based on KAYAK flight searches, the most popular destination is Shanghai (31% of total searches to China).
-The next most popular destinations are Guangzhou (22%) and Kunming (15%).
-Searches for flights to Chongqing (5%), to Beijing (4%), and to Ürümqi (4%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Shanghai (35% of total searches to China).
+The next most popular destinations are Kunming (17%) and Guangzhou (15%).
+Searches for flights to Beijing (7%), to Chongqing (5%), and to Chengdu (3%) are also popular.

-Top 5 airlines serving from Southeast Asia to China
+Reviews of the top 5 airlines flying from Southeast Asia to China

 Need help choosing which airline to fly with from Southeast Asia to China?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.